AvanesyanG/car-dealership-system/README.md

 # 🚗 Car Dealership System

-A Node.js-based backend system for managing a car dealership, including inventory, customer, and sales data.
+A Node.js-based backend system for managing car dealerships, their associated cars, users, and car ratings.
 This application leverages Sequelize ORM for database interaction and supports environment-based configuration.
+It allows dealerships to manage cars, users, and ratings through API endpoints, with features like soft deletes, user assignments, and average car ratings.

 ---